AYER -- Mark diCicco doesn't have a far commute between his two eateries. In fact, he doesn't even have to leave the building.

 The wine list too, is independent from that of Lucia's. diCicco tasked two of his wine representatives with compiling the lengthy list.
 "I said give me a menu that you would have if you had your own restaurant," diCicco said.
 "The results have been amazing."

 The diCiccos have taken both a local and innovative approach to sourcing their seafood, bringing their customers fresh fish from Red's Best in Boston, a boat-to-table fishing company.
 All fish for diCicco's daily specials arrive at the restaurant with a QR code attached.
-Customers are then welcome
+Customers are then welcome to scan the QR code with their smart phone to see where and when the fish was caught, as well as a photo of the fisherman who snagged it.

 "You know what you're getting and you know it's supporting the local community," diCicco said.
 "We want local people to support us and in turn we support local people the best we can."